siyuxie2025/607-project-03/docs/OPTIMIZATION.md

 ---

 ## 1. Parallelization

-**Problem**: Sequential simulation replications.
+### Problem Identified

-From profiling, sequential execution of simulation replications take up much time.
-This task is embarrassingly parallelization.
+From the baseline profiling (see `docs/BASELINE.md`), we identified that sequential execution of simulation replications was a major bottleneck:

+- Each simulation replication is independent
+- Running 50-100 replications sequentially wastes CPU resources
+- Modern machines have 4-16 cores sitting idle
+- This is an **embarrassingly parallel** problem - perfect for parallelization

+### Solution Implemented

-**Solution**: I created the `ParallelSimulationStudy` to run replications in parallel across CPU cores.
+Created `ParallelSimulationStudy` class that runs simulation replications in parallel across CPU cores using `joblib` library.

-**Code Comparison**:
+**Key Features:**
+- Parallel execution across all available CPU cores
+- Configurable number of workers via `n_jobs` parameter
+- Maintains identical results to sequential version
+- Automatic load balancing across cores

+### Code Comparison

 ```{python}
 # Before: